Jonathan2251/lbd/source/funccall.rst

 .. literalinclude:: ../lbdex/input/ch9_3_2.cpp
     :start-after: /// start

-Mips qemu reference [#]_, you can download and run it with gcc to verify the result with printf() function at this point.
+Mips qemu reference [#mipsqemu]_, you can download and run it with gcc to verify the result with printf() function at this point.
 We will verify the code correction in chapter
 "Run backend" through the CPU0 Verilog language machine.